angulator-dev/angulator/README.md

 Angulator is a lightweight Angular [mediator](https://refactoring.guru/design-patterns/mediator) library, designed to simplify communication between different parts of your application using a request/response and notification/handler pattern.

+**Disclaimer**: This is a project I made in my spare time for fun, but I hope someone gets some use out of it.
+Any comments, constructive criticism, ideas, or contributions are welcome.

 ## Peer Dependencies

 This library uses decorators to automatically associate requests with handlers, which requires the `reflect-metadata` library.
 Please ensure you have it installed and imported in your application's polyfills.